internetofwater/pids.geoconnex.us/docs/contributor/yourls-action/README.md

 # YOURLS Actions Quickstart

 This document serves to familiarize the *Contributor* with YOURLS Action by showing how to build and run it from source in a local build environment (*Environment*).
-This software populates the YOURLS database from a filesystem of CSV mapping files.
+This software populates the YOURLS database from a directory tree of CSV mapping files.
 This is used to load the [Namespaces](/namespaces/) directory to a Yourls compliant, MySQL database.

 # Prerequisites

 In order to build YOURLS Action you must have the following installed in your *Environment*.

 ## Python and Pip
-Python and Pip can be downloaded and installed from the official [Python website](https://python.org/).
+Python and Pip can be downloaded and installed from the official [Python website](https://p.ython.org/).
 Ensure you select the appropriate version for your operating system.

 As of the last update, the YOURLS Action requires Python 3.6 or later.
 Check the system's documentation or codebase for the specific version requirements.